denaliyinuo/us_county_map_json/README.md

 ![image](county_map_example.JPG)

-This project's aim is to provide Power BI users with a US county map json file, along with every US counties' corresponding id number, which can be used to properly map US county data in Power BI.
+The aim of this project is to provide Power BI users with a US county map json file, along with every US counties' corresponding id number, which can be used to properly map US county data in Power BI.

 # Summary of Repo Files